 top of page

-In collaboration with the University of Michigan's Weiser Center for Europe & Eurasia and the William Davidson Institute, we are excited to announce our upcoming NGO Leadership Workshop in Bratislava, Slovakia.
+In partnership with the University of Michigan’s Weiser Center for Europe & Eurasia and the William Davidson Institute, we are pleased to announce the upcoming NGO Leadership Workshop in Warsaw, Poland.

 Learning outcomes